senseisimple/emulab-stable/www/sec-check/README-howto.txt

              gmake analyze

+         Output, for example, is:

+             ** Run analysis: success 16, failure 3, problem 1, UNKNOWN 0 **
+             ** (See analyze_output.txt in ../../../testbed/www/sec-check/results .) **
+             **

+         Look into failures and problems, of course.
+See the description of browsing to the output files above in the "activate:" section.

        .
 Here, you pretty much iterate on the makefile and all of the scripts and control files until everything works smoothly.
 (This is a goal that is asymptotically approached.)